Generalizing Lusztig's total positivity: Introduction

 \subsection{\texorpdfstring{$\Theta$}{Θ}-positive structures}

-Totally positive matrices are defined by requiring all minors to be positive.
-Anne Whitney showed in \cite{Whitney} that the semigroup of totally positive, or more general totally non-negative matrices can be generated by an explicit set of simple matrices.
-This reduction theorem allowed the generalization of total positivity to all simple split real Lie groups \cite{Lusztig}.
-The key building block in Lusztig's approach is the construction of a closed non-negative semigroup~$U^{\geq 0}$ in the unipotent radical~$U$ of the minimal parabolic subgroup~$P$ of a split real Lie group~$G$.
+Totally positive matrices are defined by requiring all minors of the matrix to be positive.
+Anne Whitney showed in \cite{Whitney} that the semigroup of totally positive, or more general totally nonnegative, matrices can be generated by an explicit set of simple matrices.
+This reduction theorem allowed the generalization of total positivity to all semisimple split real Lie groups by Lusztig \cite{Lusztig}.
+The key building block in Lusztig's approach is the construction of a closed nonnegative semigroup~$U^{\geq 0}$ in the unipotent radical~$U$ of the Borel subgroup~$P$ of a split real Lie group~$G$.
 This semigroup is constructed as follows.
 The Lie algebra~$\mathfrak{u}$ can be described as the sum of the root spaces~$\mathfrak{g}_\alpha$ for all positive roots~$\alpha$.
-Since $G$~is split, any root space $\mathfrak{g}_\alpha$ is of dimension~$1$ and hence can be identified with~$\R$.
-Given the set of simple positive roots~$\Delta$, we consider the map $x_\alpha\colon \mathfrak{g}_\alpha\cong \R \to U$, $s \mapsto \exp(s)$.
-The non-negative semigroup $U^{\geq 0}$ is the semigroup generated by $x_\alpha(\R_{\geq0})$, $\alpha \in \Delta$.
+Since $G$~is split, any root space~$\mathfrak{g}_\alpha$ is of dimension~$1$.
+Choosing an element~$X_\alpha$ in~$ \mathfrak{g}_\alpha$ it can hence be identified with~$\R$.
+Given the set of simple positive roots~$\Delta$, consider the map $x_\alpha\colon \mathfrak{g}_\alpha\cong \R \to U$, $s \mapsto \exp(s X_\alpha)$.
+Lusztig's nonnegative semigroup $U^{\geq 0}$ is then the semigroup generated by $x_\alpha(\R_{\geq0})$, $\alpha \in \Delta$.